 J&K: Political parties hit streets for statehood, denounce BJP

-Jammu: Congress, National Conference, and PDP workers on Tuesday hit the streets here, demanding the restoration of the statehood to Jammu and Kashmir.
+Jammu: Congress, National Conference, and PDP workers on Tuesday hit the streets here, demanding athe restoration of the statehood to Jammu and Kashmir.

 The protests were held on the sixth anniversary of the revocation of the erstwhile state’s special status under Article 370, and its bifurcation into two Union Territories.